Effi-S/Chat-Room/README.md

 Web socket authentication interceptor.
 This interceptor Class *can be* used to validate the messages being passed.
 Unfortunately, no authentication was implemented in this project so this has no use to us.

-## Thymeleaf design.
-1. default.html - All Thyemeleaf templates must derive their layouts from default.html
-2. fragments.html Various fragments exist in fragments.html that can be used by multiple templates.

-## Thymleaf Templates
-1. chat-client.html - The chatroom.
-2. login.html - The

-## JavaScript
-#### chat-client.js:.
-In this JS file we connect to the Websocket from th clients side.
-And hold all of the client-side logic for sending and receiving messages using

-#### searching.js:.
-Here lies the code relevant to searching functionalities in the chatroom.
-The 2 searches are:
-1. Searching for messages containing a sub-string/word.
-2. Searching for messages by a particular user.

-## CSS
-css for all pages can be found in styels.css